Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Chiral Formulations of Gravity

-Importantly they are compatible with the connections $D= d + A$ , $\Dt = d + \At$, in the following sense:
+Importantly they are compatible with the connections $D= d + \bdA$ , $\Dt = d + \bdAt$, in the following sense: \begin{Proposition}\mbox{}\\ Let $\bdgS$ (resp $\bdgSt$) be the $\su(2)$-valued self-dual (resp anti-self-dual) 2-forms constructed from a metric as \eqref{Chiral Formulations of GR - Fundations: Sigma def (tetrad)}, let $D= d + \bdA$ be the self-dual part of the Levi-Civita connection associated with this metric.
+Then $D$ is the $\SU(2)$ connection satisfying

-See Appendix \ref{Section Appdx: Decomposition of the Curvature} for a direct proof in coordinates.
-This compatibility relations are important as they can be used as alternative definition for the chiral connection $D$ and $\Dt$, ie the two equations \eqref{Sigma/D compatibility} have only one solution.
+\end{Proposition} \begin{proof} See Appendix \ref{section: Appdx Decomposition of the Curvature} for a direct proof in coordinates. \end{proof} This compatibility relations are important as they can be used as alternative definition for the chiral connection $D$ and $\Dt$.

 Finally we can write the Einstein equations in terms of those 2-forms.
-If $D=d + A$ is the "left" or "self-dual" connection then we can rewrite the first half of the bloc decomposition \eqref{Riemann decomposition 2} as
+If $D=d +\bdA$ is the `left' or `self-dual' connection and $D^2 = \bdF$ its curvature, then we can rewrite the first half of the bloc decomposition \eqref{Chiral Formulations of GR - Fundations: Riemann decomposition 2} as

-Then, as we already discussed, the self-dual part of Weyl curvature is $F^{ij} - \frac{1}{3}tr F \gd^{ij}$, the scalar curvature is $4 \gL= 4tr F$ and
+Then, as we already discussed, the self-dual part of Weyl curvature is the scalar curvature is $4 \gL= 4tr F$ and